 Time for other interests

-Cell phone, tablet, and laptop screens strain the eyes, but they also have an impact on the human brain, too.
+Cell phones, tablets, and laptop screens strain the eyes, but they also have an impact on the human brain, too.
 Staring at a screen elevates dopamine and adrenaline levels in the body, similar to some drugs.
 Give your eyes and your brain a health break by taking time away.
 This is especially important for young children with developing brains and bodies.

 Consider creating rules about screen-free time for your family.
 You’ll enjoy the many benefits that it provides, and have more time to focus on your children.
 Even just a few hours each week will have a positive impact on everyone.